 Congratulations on selecting an apartment rental in California with Garden Communities!
+Many people consider SoCal as one of the best places to live, and we thank you for choosing Garden Communities.
 As a soon to be resident, there are a few things about your lease that are important for you to understand before you sign your new lease – many of which you’ll see on your resident move-in checklist.
 We often get asked about the following and hope this blog post will help clear things up for you.
 If you have any additional questions, please don’t hesitate to contact us.

 Lease Clause: I understand I must connect all related utilities seven days prior to moving in.